-It all starts with a cabbage moth lays eggs on your plant.
-The eggs look like white or yellow oblong dots that are almost always on the underside of the leaves.
+It all starts when a cabbage moth lays eggs on your plant.
+The eggs look like white or yellow oblong dots that are almost always on the underside of the plant leaves.
 These eggs are sporadic and solo, rarely in clusters or groups.

 If you spot these eggs, squish them!